Leadership Team

 Prof. Martin Wooster

 Martin is a Professor in Earth Observation Science in the Department of Geography.
 He is an expert on satellite Earth Observation (EO) and the quantification of landscape fire, including air quality and wildfire emissions.
-Martin is our Research champion for the research strand Fire in the North and coordinator for research capabilities in Observations & Data Analytics.
+Martin is co-lead of our ‘Air-Health Team’ and our ‘Info System Team’.
 We are working closely with Martin’s research team – King’s Earth Observation and Wildfire Research Group.

 Email: martin.wooster@kcl.ac.uk